astrorick/kosmos/docs/kalman-filter/README.md

 # Kalman Filter

 Kalman filters are a family of sequential algorithms used for estimating the state of a system from noisy observations.
-They are widely used in the filds of control systems, robotics, aerospace, and finance.
+They are widely used in the fields of control systems, robotics, aerospace, and finance.
 There are many types of Kalman filters, the main implementations used in aerospace being:

 ## Standard Kalman Filter (KF)